The recreational fishing method for abalone is primarily wading and snorkelling.

 Seasons and locations

-The West Coast zone extends from Busselton Jetty to the Greenough River Mouth.
-This includes all islands within the zone including Rottnest, Carnac, Garden and Penguin Islands.
+Zone 1 extends from Busselton Jetty to the Greenough River Mouth.
+This includes all islands within the zone including Rottnest, Carnac, Garden and Penguin islands.

-Due to high mortality resulting from high water temperatures this zone is closed until further notice.
+Due to high abalone mortality resulting from high water temperatures this zone is closed to abalone and sea urchin fishing until further notice.

-The Southern Zone extends from the Busselton Jetty to the South Australian border.
+Zone 3 extends from the Busselton Jetty to the South Australian border.